schr-0dinger/edge_tts_gui/README.md

     - **Preview:** Click the "PREVIEW" button to listen to the speech before saving.
     - **Save Options:** Choose how you want to name the output file.

+## To-do List

+- [] Add option to switch between MP3/WAV format
+- [] Fix faulty preview function
+- [] Fix 0-100 volume slider

 ## Dependencies

-All necessary dependencies are bundled within the standalone executable, so you don't need to install anything else.
+All necessary dependencies are bundled within the standalone executable, so you don't need to install anything else if you using the executable.

 ## Project Description